Spaaza/route53-registrator/README.md

  * It follows the convention of looking at the ECS related tags on containers.
 If the "family" specified in the task definition ends with ".service" then the container is treated as something that should be registered in DNS.
  * The A record is registered under a zone using this naming convention <container-name>.service.discovery.
+ * Use the registered host in the configuration of other task definitions that need to call the service.
  * Route53 can only run health checks on internet accessible hosts so there is no health checking code.

 Forked from [brandnetworks/route53-registrator](https://github.com/brandnetworks/route53-registrator).